tosdr/edit.tosdr.org/README.md

 H is the Hypothesis web service and api.

-1. To use it with Phoenix, clone [our fork of H](https://github.com/tosdr/h) into the same directory as the Phoenix clone.
+1. To use it with Phoenix, clone [our fork of H](https://github.com/tosdr/h) into the same directory as the Phoenix clone. **The correct branch to work from is the *phoenix-integration* branch.**

     The official documentation for installing H is [here](https://h.readthedocs.io/en/latest/developing/install/).